 Painting as Is II, curated by Heidi Hahn and Tim Wilson, Nathalie Karg Gallery, New York, June 28–Aug.
 26

-2021 On the Bowery, curated by Loren Munk, Zürcher Gallery, New York, November 13–January 30, 2022
+2021 On the Bowery, curated by Loren Munk, Zürcher Gallery, New York, Nov.
+13–Jan.
+30, 2022

 2019 Vanquishing Ocular, curated by David Salle and Nicole Wittenberg, Rental Gallery, East Hampton, N.Y., July 20–Aug.
 19

-Downtown Painting, artists echoing the spirit of the downtown art scene in the 1950s and ’60s, curated by Alex Katz, Peter Freeman, New York, June 5–July 26
+Downtown Painting, echoing the spirit of the downtown art scene in the 1950s and ’60s, curated by Alex Katz, Peter Freeman, New York, June 5–July 26

-2017 Visionary Painting, artists in dialogue with the work of Marsden Hartley, curated by Alex Katz, Colby College Museum of Art, Waterville, Maine, June 1–Aug.
+2017 Visionary Painting: Curated by Alex Katz, artists in dialogue with the work of Marsden Hartley, Colby College Museum of Art, Waterville, Maine, June 1–Aug.
 27

 2016 I Beam U Channel, Bortolami Gallery, New York, June 30–Aug.
 12